amikos-tech/chromadb-chart/README.md

 By default, the chart will use a `chromadb-auth` secret in Chroma's namespace to authenticate requests.
 This secret is generated at install time.

+Chroma authentication is supported for the following API versions:
+- basic >= 0.4.7
+- token >= 0.4.8

+> Note: Using auth parameters with lower version will result in auth parameters being ignored.

 ### Token Auth